Skip to main content

 Key Differences Between INDA and MCHI

 INDA (iShares MSCI India ETF) is a india equity fund managed by BlackRock.
 INDA tracks a broad index of large- and mid-cap Indian companies spanning technology services, banking, energy, and consumer sectors.
 India is the world's fastest-growing major economy, powered by a young population and expanding middle class.
-This fund provides the most comprehensive single-ETF access to India's rapidly developing stock market.
+This fund provides the most detailed single-ETF access to India's rapidly developing stock market.

 MCHI (iShares MSCI China ETF) is a china equity fund managed by BlackRock.
 MCHI provides broad exposure to Chinese stocks across all sectors, including technology, financials, consumer goods, and healthcare.
 It tracks the MSCI China Index which covers large- and mid-cap companies listed in Hong Kong, mainland China, and the US.
-This fund is the most comprehensive single-fund option for investors wanting diversified Chinese equity exposure.
+This fund is the most detailed single-fund option for investors wanting diversified Chinese equity exposure.

 The most notable differences are in fees (0.65% vs 0.59%), number of holdings (130 vs 600), and 5-year returns (10.00% vs -2.00%).